In which the rule outlives the reason.

 Footnotes

 The constraint TARS was built to address was never analytical capability.
 Anyone managing a book of business will, on a good week, actually review call transcripts for maybe eight of their forty accounts.
 The other thirty-two get whatever the person can hold in working memory from the last time they looked, supplemented by CRM fields that may or may not reflect reality.
-Multiply this across a team of ten and the math gets ugly fast: at any given moment, the organization's understanding of most of its revenue is weeks stale and selectively remembered.
-Not because anyone is lazy.
-Because the day fills up, and the transcripts keep coming, and there are only so many hours before the next call.

-The system also can't tell the difference between a quiet account where everything is fine and a quiet account where the customer has already made the decision to leave.
+The system also can't tell the difference between a quiet account where everything is fine and a quiet account where the customer has already made some decision we'd want to understand.
 Silence looks identical in the data regardless of what's producing it.
 Absence of signal isn't the same as absence of risk, and the model handles that ambiguity unevenly.
-I keep coming back to this because I'm not sure the scar tissue model accounts for it.
-You can write a rule for a pattern you've seen before.
-You can't write a prompt instruction for a signal that doesn't exist.

 Reply